 The role of salmon in the wild food diet varies from community to community, and is affected primarily by salmon abundance located within the community’s local fishing waters.
 For example, sockeye salmon is the most commonly harvested species of salmon in the three Chignik communities as well as by other subsistence fisherman that do not reside year around in these communities.
 Perryville residents generally harvest more coho salmon because these fish are more abundant in their area.

 Subsistence harvests of salmon fish are regulated by a permit issued by the ADF&G area biologist at the Chignik River Weir in the summer months as well as with local vendors in each of the four communities.
 The permit is free but only legal for Alaska residents.
 Bag limits, gear type, and length of fishing period, and restrictions to commercial fisherman are stipulated on the permit or can be viewed in the annual Subsistence and Personal Use Statewide Fisheries Regulation Booklet.
-Subsistence regulations and Personal Use regulations
+See also online subsistence finfish fishery regulations and personal use fishery regulations.

 Subsistence salmon or "home pack" may also be removed from a Chignik commercial catch, but must be recorded on their commercial fish tickets.
 Home pack amounts are not included in the subsistence salmon harvest permit record.
 Rod and reel fishing is legal in this area under sport fishing regulations, however this gear type cannot be used for subsistence fishing under state regulations.

 Under state regulations, subsistence halibut may be taken only by a single-hand held line with not more than two hooks attached with two daily bag limits in possession.
-Bag limits, gear type, and length of fishing periods for non-salmon finfish are stipulated in the “Annual Subsistence and Personal Use Statewide Fisheries Regulations” booklet.
-(Subsistence Regulations).
+Bag limits, gear type, and length of fishing periods for non-salmon finfish are stipulated in the "Annual Subsistence and Personal Use Statewide Fisheries Regulations" booklet (see subsistence finfish fishery regulations).
 Halibut is the only species that has an annual harvest assessment for non-salmon fisheries in the Chignik area.

 Under federal regulations, residents and tribal members of the four Chignik communities qualify to participate in a federal subsistence halibut program, but need to register to participate.
 Contact National Marine Fisheries Service for more information: http://www.fakr.noaa.gov/ram/subsistence/faq.htm.
 (Or) phone: (800) 304-4846.

 All non-salmon fish other than steelhead or rainbow trout may be taken for subsistence at any time by Alaska residents without a permit.
 Steelhead and rainbow trout may be caught legally and retained for subsistence purposes if caught incidentally in other state subsistence finfish net fisheries, and they must be recorded on the state subsistence salmon permit.
-Bag limits, gear type, and length of fishing periods for non-salmon finfish are stipulated in the “Annual Subsistence and Personal Use Statewide Fisheries Regulations” booklet.
-(Subsistence Regulations).
+Bag limits, gear type, and length of fishing periods for non-salmon finfish are stipulated in the "Annual Subsistence and Personal Use Statewide Fisheries Regulations" booklet (see subsistence finfish fishery regulations).
 Other than halibut, there is no annual harvest assessment for non-salmon fisheries in the Chignik area.
-However, The Division of Subsistence has documented through systematic household interviews non-salmon fish species for which subsistence uses in the Chignik management area.
+However, The Subsistence Section has documented through systematic household interviews non-salmon fish species for which subsistence uses in the Chignik management area.
 Some non-salmon fish species available for harvest in the Chignik Management Area include:

 - Halibut (Hippoglossus stenolepis)